Water Hygiene Quarterly Audit

 - audit of the logbook including records of monitoring, maintenance and inspection within the written scheme, management responsibility, training records and risk assessment;

 - carrying out sampling to prove the effectiveness of control regimes including microbiological samples taken from tanks supplying drinking water and samples collected from showers/infrequently used outlets or areas of concern; and

 - on-site help and guidance with all issues pertaining to legionella control and air monitoring and delivery of on-the-spot training to site staff, when required.

-The S2 Partnership is a registered Legionella Control Association provider of water hygiene management services including risk assessments, consultancy, training and analytical services.
+The S2 Partnership is a member of the Legionella Control Association, delivering key services including risk assessments, consultancy, training and analytical services.

 Please contact us for more information.